bcgodfrey91/lunch-tyme/README.md

+In order to complete this project, I used the following technologies:
+- React
+- CSS
+- Google Maps API
+- Fetch API

+Given more time, some additions I'd like to include would be:
+- Restaurant descriptions
+- Branded, Google Maps icons/pins for each restaurant
+- Drawer animations instead of drop downs
+- Lazy loading

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+If you'd like to view this project in production, feel free to visit the [deployed version](https://lunchtyme.design/).

 In order to run this project locally, you should run the following commands in your terminal: